Miho Fukuhara: Career

+Singing career

-Early career
+Early career (2006-2008)

 Fukuhara was initially signed to the independent, local Sapporo-based Yumechika Records label and released her debut single and mini-album, titled "The Roots" and Step Out respectively.
 She performed in-store live performances to promote her records during 2006, which prompted Sony Music Japan to pick her up as a performing artist.
 Her first major-released appearance was on a Celine Dion tribute album singing "Because You Loved Me".

 She released her first single in early 2008 to varied success.
 Penning her own lyrics and co-producing the song, "Change" was a hit in terms of radio airplay, reaching as high as the top 3, but only managing the 14th position in terms of sales.
 The single came in only one format, which is unusual for Japanese maxi singles.
 She released her second single, "Himawari", which narrowly made the top 25 in the sales category but failed to impact top 10 in terms of airplay.
 It was not until her third single, Yasashii Aka, that she had real major success.
 It was, first and foremost, her first single to be released in multiple formats.
 Although it was neither as strong on airplay or as a seller as "Change" was, it sold well digitally, and become her first single to become certified by the RIAJ.
 It was the number 17 song of December 2008 and quickly become certified gold.
 Her follow-up song, "Love (Winter Song)" would match the success of "Yasashii Aka" similarly and ultimately surpass it, also going gold and becoming the number 10 song of January 2009.